In order to be a successful applicant, you will need to cover a UK university's English Language requirements.

-- Do not memorise model answers; examiners are trained to recognise them and your test will be invalid
+- Do not memorise model answers; examiners are trained to recognise them and your test will be invalidated

 - Spend several minutes re-reading and correcting your answers

 The listening module usually takes 40 minutes.
-There are several questions, separated in different sections.
-Sections get increasingly difficult.
+There are several questions, separated into different sections.
+Sections become increasingly difficult.
 You will be given about 30 seconds to study the questions before the start of each section.